-Tradegecko: the perfect inventory management solution for wholesale distribution.
+TradeGecko is the perfect solution for your wholesale business.

-To start off, two major parties are in partnership when you consider a consignment deal – usually the wholesaler (consignor) and the retailer (consignee).
+Two major parties are in partnership when you consider a consignment deal – usually the wholesaler (consignor) and the retailer (consignee).
 In essence, to consign is to place goods or stock in the hands of a third party retailer, while retaining ownership of any stock until the products are sold.

 Under a consignment arrangement, the consignor retains legal ownership of the merchandise, and the consignee is not required to pay for the goods until after they have been sold.
 The consignee can even decide to return any leftover stock without worrying about monetary repercussions.

-Following this line of thought, the most essential part of the process is to manage the consignment inventory in a way that it flows smoothly and quickly from wholesalers to the retailers’ shelves and then to the customers’ hands.
+The most essential part of the process is to manage the consignment inventory so that it flows smoothly and quickly from wholesalers to the retailers’ shelves and then into the customers’ hands.
 If things aren’t processed this easily, there can be trouble for all parties, particularly in the inventory department of the consignee – which has follow-on repercussions for customer satisfaction and the B2B relationship with the consignor.

-We go into details of what you stand to gain from consignment from both the consignor and consignee’s perspectives, here it goes!
+Let’s dig into the details of what you stand to gain from consignment from both the consignor and consignee’s perspectives:

 Inventory storage and management is costly, and one of the major roadblocks many face when starting a brand, wholesale or distribution business.
 Warehouse space rental, employee remuneration, utilities, and a million other small things all add up to put a strain on business finances.
 With consignment, you are placing products in the hands of another for the purpose of sale, but retaining ownership until the goods are sold.
 The retailer sells the goods on behalf of the supplier, usually according to the supplier’s instructions.
-This arrangement, if handled well, can be the best of both worlds?
+This arrangement, if handled well, can be the best of both worlds.

-There are multiple benefits to selling goods on consignment can definitely lighten your load if you are just starting out in the industry and getting your products off the ground.
-It saves holding cost (drastically) and improves cash flow for consignors.
+There are multiple benefits to selling goods on consignment especially if you are just starting out in the industry and getting your products off the ground.
+It saves holding costs (drastically) and improves cash flow for consignors.

 Cut spending on unnecessary last minute and urgent overnight shipments.
 You can restock while you sell to safeguard against running out of stock and losing sleep over when the next shipment of products is coming it.

-Typically, the consigner would automatically replenish their consignees’ inventories promptly after some or all of the consigned goods get sold.
-It is also in the best interest of the consignor to keep the retailer well supplied.
+Typically, the consignor would automatically replenish their consignees’ inventories promptly after some or all of the consigned goods are sold.
+It is also in the best interest of the consignor to keep the retailer well stocked.

-Consignees are able to display consignment inventory right in front of consumers at retail outlets.
-A wider variety of goods at retail stores most likely attract more eyeballs and improve overall appeal of the store, which carries a spill over effect to other products displayed in the same store.
+Consignees are able to display consignment inventory right in front of consumers at retail outlets or online stores.
+A wider variety of goods will most likely attract more eyeballs and improve overall appeal of the online or offline store, which carries a spillover sales effect to sell other products displayed in the same store.

 Just to be clear, consignment inventory is inventory that is in the possession of the retailer, but is still owned by the supplier.
 From an accounting point of view, such goods have neither been sold nor are a part of their owner’s inventory, which can land both parties in limbo if not managed carefully.

-The most pressing concern stemming from this tricky situation is definitely the lack of visibility on consignment inventory, especially slow and dead inventory, for consignors.
+The main concern is the lack of visibility on consignment inventory, especially slow and dead stock, for consignors.
 Once the goods are out of your hands, it is easy to assume that retailers will bear full responsibility and take care of the sales process moving forward, ensuring that all of your products get sold.
 How do you keep track of your consignment inventory movement when it’s not right under your nose?
 This is no doubt an issue most consignors struggle with.

 Suppliers bear a great deal of risk after agreeing to consign goods.
 For one, they will not receive payment until the consignees sell some or all of the goods.
-Also, products that could not be sold after a period of time will be returned to consignors and they will not be paid for those unsold goods.
-In this sense, there is no 100% guarantee on the returns of your products, even when they are in already in a retailer’s possession, meaning consignors could be out of pocket if their stock isn’t marketed properly or if it’s not popular with the customers of that particular retailer.
+Also, products that could not be sold after a period of time will be returned to consignors and not paid for as they are unsold goods.
+In this sense, there is no 100% guarantee on the sale of your products, even when they are in already in a retailer’s possession, meaning consignors could be out of pocket if their stock isn’t marketed properly or if it’s not popular with the customers of that particular retailer.

 In fact, the following quote shared by one of our clients, Andrew Wolf from LIFT12, a supplier offering fashion products that sends consignment inventory to Singapore online retailer Zalora, pretty much sums up the merits and drawbacks of selling on consignment:

-By viewing each other as trusty collaborators sharing responsibilities on the supply and product chain instead of shrewd business acquaintances having nothing else to do with each other, you can change your perspective to work towards a win-win situation for both parties.
+By viewing each other as trusted business partners, sharing responsibilities on the supply and product chain instead of distant buyer/seller acquaintances, you can change your perspective to work towards a win-win situation for both parties.

 If the two parties can collaborate in a close, productive manner instead of a more superficial relationship there is plenty of profit to be made on both sides.
-There are opportunities to bounce ideas off each other and join forces to improve businesses, increase sales, and push products.
-For instance, instilling the ‘need for speed’ mentality in clearing of consignment inventory in consignees and getting them to bear full responsibility for the goods after they change hands are areas worth focusing on if you happen to be a consignor.
+There are opportunities to bounce ideas off each other and join forces to improve business, increase sales, and promote products to the target audience.
+For instance, instilling the ‘need for speed’ mentality in clearing of consignment inventory in consignees and getting them to bear full responsibility for the goods after they change hands, are areas worth focusing on if you happen to be a consignor.

-As a wholesaler or supplier, don’t just rely purely on consignment as a way to sell your products.
+As a brand, wholesaler or supplier, don’t just rely purely on consignment as a way to sell your products.
 Consider going into eCommerce, selling on various marketplaces, experiment with pop up stores or even invest in a brick-and-mortar store (if your budget allows for it) to supplement revenue from selling consignment inventory.
-Other sales channels will be plans to fall back on should anything unfortunate happen to a consignment arrangement.
+Selling on multiple sales channels will minimize your business risk should anything unfortunate happen to a consignment arrangement.

 Work out the terms of the consignment arrangement really carefully so that both parties have important areas covered.
-For example, in the event where part of the consignment inventory gets damaged under the consignee’s watch, who should be accountable and bear the cost for it?
+For example, in the event where part of the consignment inventory gets damaged on the consignee’s watch, who should be accountable and bear the cost of replacing it?

 Also, in some cases, wholesalers agree to consign only when a fixed deposit has been paid beforehand.
-Similarly, a lot of consigners and consignees collaborate on a commission basis.
-In such events, commission terms and conditions have to be discussed in detail and specified in the contract.
+Similarly, a lot of consignors and consignees collaborate on a commission basis.
+In such events, commission terms and conditions have to be discussed in detail and specified in the sales contract.

-You can monitor consignment sell through rates (the percentage of the stock that a consignment channel sells) and make decisions based on accurate data only when you use a good inventory management system.
+You can monitor consignment sell-through rates (the percentage of stock that a consignment channel sells) and make decisions based on accurate data only when you use a good consignment inventory management system.

 An order management system such as TradeGecko is designed to assist wholesalers and retailers keep track of consignment stock.
-You can track exact consignment inventory at a particular location, keep an eye on movements and fluctuations of consignment inventory, and receive up-to-date reorder reports for each consignment channel, giving ultimate visibility for all involved in the consignment supply chain.
+You can track exact consignment inventory at a particular location, keep an eye on movements and fluctuations of consignment inventory, and receive up-to-date reorder notification for each consignment channel, giving ultimate visibility for all involved in the consignment supply chain.

 On TradeGecko, consignors can treat consignment inventory as a location.
 Then you can create a stock transfer to bring products in and create sales orders from that location as they are sold.

-Furthermore, discrepancies and inconsistencies in consignment inventory records between the consignor and consignee can be ruled out when using TradeGecko's stock control software as it allows wholesalers and retailers to collaborate on the same platform.
-More effective management of consignment inventory across consignment channels and better communication between wholesalers and retailers lead to a streamlined process where each party is kept up to date on stock and inventory.
+Furthermore, discrepancies and inconsistencies in consignment inventory records between the consignor and consignee are eliminated when using TradeGecko's stock control functionality, as it allows wholesalers and retailers to collaborate on the same platform.
+More effective management of consignment inventory across consignment channels and better communication between wholesalers and retailers lead to a streamlined process where each party is kept up-to-date on stock and inventory.

-A beautiful, long-term mutually beneficial relationship can certainly be worked out regardless of whether you are a consignor or a consignee.
-With the right inventory management software to monitor and get 100% visibility on your consignment inventory and the right strategies to overcome challenges, every business out there can become a consignment expert.
+A long-term mutually beneficial relationship can certainly be worked out regardless of whether you are a consignor or a consignee.
+With the right inventory management software to monitor and provide 100% visibility on your consignment inventory, and having the right strategies to overcome challenges, every business out there can become a consignment expert.

 All your products managed in one place.
 It's simple, efficient and easy to control.